awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kendra-index-relevance.md

 # AWS::Kendra::Index Relevance<a name="aws-properties-kendra-index-relevance"></a>

-Provides information for manually tuning the relevance of a field in a search\.
+Provides information for tuning the relevance of a field in a search\.
 When a query includes terms that match the field, the results are given a boost in the response based on these tuning parameters\.

 ## Syntax<a name="aws-properties-kendra-index-relevance-syntax"></a>